SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 ## This necessarily contains major spoilers!

-## Everything here is preliminary and subject to change!
+## Watcher worlds are not currently supported by the client.
+Everything here is preliminary and subject to change!

 ## General
 ### Terminology
 A few pieces of terminology are used in this documentation for brevity:
+* **Watcherspace**: All regions added in The Watcher.
+There are 27 Watcherspace regions.
 * **BWP region**:  A bad warp pool region - one of Corrupted Factories, Crumbling Fringes, Decaying Tunnels, or Infested Wastes.
+There are 4 BWP regions.
 * **Permarotted region**: Any BWP region, plus Unfortunate Evolution and Outer Rim.
+There are 6 permarotted regions.
 * **Unrottable region**: Any of Shattered Terrace, Ancient Urban, or Daemon.
+There are 3 unrottable regions.
-* **Normal region**: Any region that isn't permarotted or unrottable.
+* **Normal region**: Any Watcherspace region that isn't permarotted or unrottable.
+There are 18 normal regions.

+### Ripple value
+As far as the in-game representation of Ripple is concerned, there are 9 Ripple "levels."
+When first entering Watcherspace, Ripple is set to level 1.
+Upon meeting the first Spinning Top, maximum Ripple is set to level 2.
+When stated this way, there are nine Ripple levels, numbered 1 through 9, and Ripple level 9 is required to enter Ripplespace.

+Internally, Ripple levels 1 through 9 actually correspond to the values 1.0 through 5.0, with each Ripple level a step of 0.5 above the previous level.
+This documentation will only refer to Ripple by the integer levels and not by the internal values.

 ### Start in Watcherspace
 A Watcher world always starts in Watcherspace (that is, not on the Five Pebbles facility grounds).
-Max Ripple starts at 1, as if all three of the first Spinning Tops have already been encountered, which means the ability to camouflage is already unlocked.
+Max Ripple starts at level 1, as if all three of the first Spinning Tops have already been encountered, which means the ability to camouflage is already unlocked.

 (UNIMPLEMENTED)
 By default, the starting region is one of the three original starting regions - Coral Caves, Sunlit Port, or Torrential Railways -